bash/terminal-dark-light-agenda/readme.md

 ## Products
 * [terminal-colorsaurus]: A Rust library that answers the question "Is this terminal dark or light?".
 * [terminal-trx]: A Rust library that provides a readable and writable handle to the current tty.
+* [Continuous Color Reporting]: Specification for an extension to OSC 4, 10...19 for continously receiving updates when the color changes.

 ## Contributions
 * (PR) [delta]: [Detect Dark/Light Mode from Terminal][delta-pr]